signalmindlab/drabdus.com/_pages/about.md

   - /about.html
 ---

-Md Abdus Samad received the Ph.D. degree in information and communication engineering from Chosun University, Gwangju, South Korea, in 2022.
-From 2013 to 2017, he was an Assistant Professor with the Department of Electronics and Telecommunication Engineering, International Islamic University Chittagong, Chattogram, Bangladesh.
-He is currently a Research Professor with the Department of Information and Communication Engineering, Yeungnam University, Gyeongsan, South Korea.
-His research interests include signal processing, antenna design, electromagnetic wave propagation, applications of artificial neural networks and deep learning, and millimeter-wave propagation by interference or atmospheric causes for 5G and beyond wireless networks.
-Dr. Abdus Samad received the Prestigious Korean Government Scholarship for his doctoral study.
+## Biography

+Dr. Md Abdus Samad is a distinguished Research Professor in the Department of Information and Communication Engineering at Yeungnam University, Gyeongsan, South Korea.
+His academic journey has been marked by excellence and international recognition, culminating in a Ph.D. degree in Information and Communication Engineering from Chosun University, Gwangju, South Korea, which he completed in 2022.

+### Educational Background

+Dr. Samad's doctoral studies were fully supported by the prestigious Korean Government Scholarship (Global Korea Scholarship), a highly competitive program that recognizes outstanding international students.
+Additionally, his research during this period received funding from the National Research Foundation of Korea, underscoring the significance and quality of his work in advancing wireless communication technologies.

+### Professional Experience

+Dr. Samad brings substantial teaching and research experience to his current role.
+From 2013 to 2017, he served as an Assistant Professor in the Department of Electronics and Telecommunication Engineering at International Islamic University Chittagong, Chattogram, Bangladesh.
+During this tenure, he contributed significantly to developing future telecommunications engineers through teaching, mentoring, and curriculum development.

+Currently, as a Research Professor at Yeungnam University, he focuses on cutting-edge research in wireless communications and artificial intelligence applications, collaborating with international research teams and contributing to South Korea's leadership in 5G and beyond wireless technologies.

+### Research Expertise

+Dr. Samad's research portfolio encompasses several interconnected areas at the forefront of modern communications technology:

+**Wireless Communications & Propagation:**
+- Signal processing techniques for next-generation networks
+- Antenna design and optimization
+- Electromagnetic wave propagation modeling
+- Millimeter-wave propagation characterization for 5G and beyond
+- Analysis of interference and atmospheric effects on wireless signals

+**Artificial Intelligence & Machine Learning:**
+- Applications of artificial neural networks in wireless systems
+- Deep learning approaches for signal processing
+- Data-driven methods for propagation prediction
+- AI-enhanced network optimization

+His work particularly focuses on understanding and mitigating the challenges posed by millimeter-wave frequencies in 5G and future 6G networks, including the effects of atmospheric conditions and interference on signal quality and network performance.

+### Scholarly Contributions

+Dr. Samad has established himself as a prolific researcher with over 55 publications in reputable SCIE (Science Citation Index Expanded) and SSCI (Social Sciences Citation Index) indexed journals.
+His work has been widely cited and contributes to the global understanding of advanced wireless communication systems.

+**Research Metrics:**
+- Scopus Author ID: 57220375948
+- Web of Science ResearcherID: JPL-7257-2023
+- IEEE Member ID: ****2189
+- Over 55 publications in SCIE/SSCI journals

+### Professional Service

+Beyond his research contributions, Dr. Samad actively serves the academic community as:
+- Peer reviewer for multiple international journals indexed in the Web of Science
+- IEEE member, contributing to the advancement of telecommunications standards
+- Registered Korean Researcher (ID: 1249**2*)

+### Research Vision

+Dr. Samad's work continues to push the boundaries of wireless communication technology, with a particular focus on developing robust, efficient solutions for next-generation networks.
+His interdisciplinary approach, combining traditional electromagnetic theory with modern artificial intelligence techniques, positions him at the cutting edge of telecommunications research.
+His contributions are helping to shape the future of wireless communications, from 5G deployment to the development of 6G technologies.

 <!--
 =====================================================